brschlegel/KnowledgeWeb/Engine Notes/Desired Features.md

 ### Event System
 An event system is always helpful for decoupling systems, and allowing objects to be customized with different events and delegates.
 Using the [[Delegates]] library should provide a powerful starting point.

+### Map grid system
+It seems like having a grid system for our levels and maps would simplify things for some procedural generation stuff.
+Maybe toggle-able, as not all types of games would want this grid?